-The Group's toll revenue from operation of the toll road is recognised when the related services have been provided, revenue and total costs can be measured reliably and economic benefits with transaction can flow into the Group.
-The settlement period of the toll revenue from toll road operation is normally within a month due to the implementation of unified toll collection policy on the Expressway.
+In the comparative period, toll revenue from operation of the toll road is recognised when the related services have been provided, which was taken to be the point in time when the customers had accepted the services, revenue and total costs can be measured reliably and economic benefits with transaction can flow into the Group.
+As a result of the change in accounting, no adjustments have been made to opening balances as at 1 January 2018 (see note 1(c)(ii)).